AvePoint/cloud-api/docs/docs/services-and-features/elements.md

 #### Responses

-If the request has been successfully processed, a 200 OK response will be returned, along with the requested information displayed in the response body.
+If the request has been successfully processed, a 200 OK response will be returned along with the requested information displayed in the response body.

 | Response | Description | Type |
 | --- | --- | --- |